Valerie J. Kuck

 Valerie J. Kuck (Valerie Dziubek Kuck) is an American chemist.
 She is a Fellow of the American Chemical Society, and she was awarded the Garvan–Olin Medal in 2018 "for pioneering research on coatings for optical fibers and copper wire and for transformative achievements leading to a more diverse and inclusive chemical profession".
 Madeleine Jacobs, President of the Council of Scientific Society, commented on Kuck's reception of the award that "Valerie’s research led to 25 patents and 26 technical publications published in top peer-reviewed journals.
 [Her] service to chemistry and to the American Chemical Society is almost without peer".

 Education

-Kuck studied for Bachelors of Science in chemistry at St. Mary-of-the-Woods College, graduating in 1961.
+Kuck studied for Bachelor of Science in chemistry at St. Mary-of-the-Woods College, graduating in 1961.
 She graduated with Masters in Chemistry from Purdue University.
 Her thesis at Perdue, "A Study of the Direct Synthesis of Biphenylene Silanes", was supervised by Professor Grant Urry.

 Career

 Kuck worked at Lucent Technologies Bell Labs, Murray Hill, New Jersey, for thirty-four years, researching innovations in coatings for copper wire and optical fibres.

 Kuck has been an active member of the American Chemical Society for over four decades, serving as Councillor (North Jersey and San Diego Sections) for thirty-four years.
 She served on the ACS Board of Directors for nine years.

 She is a strong supporter of newcomers to the chemical research profession, directing initiatives to help young researchers develop their careers – from high schoolers to professionals entering the workforce.
 She works especially on encouraging women to pursue careers in chemistry and to apply for top positions and awards.